Nickel compounds: Complexes

-Bio molecules
+Biological molecules

 Cofactor F430 contains nickel in a tetrapyrrole derivative, and is used in the production of methane.
 Some hydrogenase enzymes contain a nickel-iron cluster as an active site in which the nickel atom is held in place by cysteine or selenocysteine.
 Plant ureases contain a bis-μ-hydroxo dimeric nickel cluster.
 CO-methylating acetyl-CoA synthase contains two active nickel atoms, one is held in a square planar coordination by two cysteine and two amide groups, and the other nickel is held by three sulfur atoms.
 It is used to catalyse the reduction of carbon monoxide to acetyl-CoA.

 Nickel superoxide dismutase (or Ni-SOD) from Streptomyces contains six nickel atoms.
 The nickel holding is done by a "nickel binding hook" which as the amino acid pattern H2N-His-Cys-X-X-Pro-Cys-Gly-X-Tyr-rest of protein, where the bold bits are ligands for the nickel atom.

 Nickel transporter proteins exist to move nickel atoms in the cell. in E. coli these are termed NikA, NikB, NikC, NikD, NikE.
 In order to come through a cell membrane a nickel permease protein is used.
 In Alcaligenes eutrophus the gene for this is hoxN.